Dynamics of Home and Work

 Please make sure you read the MA Requirements and Assessment guidelines in the MA Handbook.

-The course is taught through a two hour seminar.
 Students will be expected to contribute to discussion and debate on a weekly basis and to present papers reviewing their reading and thinking.

 - Parreñas, Rhacel Salazar.
 (2015) Servants of globalization: migration and domestic work, Stanford, CA: Stanford University Press.